 These are the usual accommodations groups will stay at during the trip.
 On certain occasions, alternative accommodation may be used.

 Long-term accommodation options

-- Hold a valid passport from the country whose scheme they are applying under;
+- Hold a valid passport

-- Meet health and character requirements;
+- Meet health and character requirements

-Visa rules and regulations are subject to change.
-Please check the relevant embassy websites for up to date rules with the embassy before travel.
+All visa, passport and entry restrictions are subject to change.
+Please check the most up to date rules with the embassy before travel.